aleph2c/miros/doc/zero_to_one.rst

 * :ref:`What is jitter? <zero_to_one-what-is-jitter5>`
 * :ref:`Why is your tolernance of jitter so high? <zero_to_one-why-is-your-tolernance-of-jitter-so-high5>`
 * :ref:`How can I reduce the jitter? <zero_to_one-how-can-i-reduce-the-jitter5>`
-* :ref:`Do you test all of your designs with such rigor? <zero_to_one-do-you-test-all-of-your-designs-with-such-rigor5>`

 .. _zero_to_one-what-happens-if-they-don't-take-out-there-food-after-a-buzz-rings5: